MicrosoftDocs/azure-ai-docs/articles/ai-studio/quickstarts/get-started-playground.md

 ---
-title: Use the chat playground in Azure AI Studio
+title: Use the chat playground in Azure AI Foundry portal
 titleSuffix: Azure AI Foundry
-description: Use this article to learn how to deploy a chat model and use it in the chat playground in Azure AI Studio.
+description: Use this article to learn how to deploy a chat model and use it in the chat playground in Azure AI Foundry portal.
 manager: scottpolly
 ms.service: azure-ai-studio
 ms.custom: